basnijholt/matrix-js-sdk/pr.md

 - **Bug frequency**: Affected ~10% of edited messages in threads (*in my application that edits messages many times*)
 - **User impact**: Messages appeared unedited when they should show edits
 - **Scope**: Only affects threads with server-side support enabled
-- **Risk**: Low - simply delays aggregation until the proper time
+- **Risk**: Low — edit aggregation is delayed to a safe point; reaction behavior is preserved and duplicate aggregation is idempotent.

 ## Notes for Reviewers

-The key insight is that aggregation must not happen until the thread is initialized and events are in the timeline.
+The key insight is that edit aggregation must not happen until the thread is initialized and events are in the timeline.
 The bug was subtle because:
 1. It only occurred with specific timing (edits arriving during initialization)
 2. The aggregation appeared to work (Relations object created) but was broken internally
 3. The 90% success rate made it seem intermittent

-The fix ensures aggregation only happens when it can succeed, preventing the creation of broken Relations objects.
+The fix ensures edits only aggregate when they can succeed, preventing broken Relations objects.
+Reactions (e.g. 👍) still aggregate immediately; re-aggregation on replay is safe due to deduplication.

 ## Checklist